Australia's largest independent migration law firm. Open 7 days! Book here.

 To ensure you’re complying with current laws in relation to your visa, contact one of our migration lawyers who will be able to assist you.

-It may take between 6 and 18 months to process your application.
-Australian Migration Lawyers can streamline this process to make it as stress free as possible.
+Your application may be processed in 6 to 18 months.
+Australian Migration Lawyers can streamline this process to make it as stress-free as possible..

 The 190 visa is a state-nominated permanent visa that allows skilled workers to live and work in a specific state or territory in Australia, including Tasmania.